XKrypt/HannaRoads/readme.md

 ### Shader and Vertex Colors

-When the road are created Hanna Roads apply colors to vertices so you can use in you shaders, the first vertices have red color and last have blue color, if the segment is attached to another segment, they will not apply the vertex color on start or end depending where the other segment is connected.
+When roads are created, Hanna Roads applies colors to the vertices so you can use them in your shaders.
+The first vertices of a segment are colored red and the last are colored blue.
+If a segment is attached to another segment, the vertex color will not be applied at the start or end, depending on where the other segment is connected.

-In the Hanna roads Shaders folder you will find a shader called "RoadEdgesMask", this shader create a mask at the start, end and the edges of the road.
+In the Hanna Roads Shaders folder, you will find a shader called "RoadEdgesMask".
+This shader creates a mask at the start, end, and edges of the road.

 ![nice side walk](imgs/edges_shader_mask.png)

+### WARNING
+*Road lines and intersections don´t have vertex colors!*

 If you find any issues or problems, feel free to create an issue.
 Contributions are welcome!
 If you make a nice road, send it to me!
 It would be great to put amazing images as showcases here!
 That's it!
 A nice road system, free and open-source!
 Thanks, guys, and see you in the next updates!